Texas Voters Approve Historic Property Tax Relief Through Constitutional Amendments

 Why Protesting Property Taxes Still Matters, Even After The Cuts

-The 2025 amendments offer meaningful relief, but they do not eliminate the challenges tied to annual valuations.
+These amendments offer meaningful and historic relief, but they do not eliminate the challenges tied to annual valuations.
 Appraisal districts continue to rely on broad modeling tools that may not reflect the specific condition or characteristics of each property.
-For both homeowners and businesses, protesting remains a necessary step in keeping tax obligations under control:
+For both homeowners and businesses, protesting remains a necessary step in keeping tax obligations under control.

 Legislative Reform Does Not Remove Appraisal Errors